liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

 Here's a quick summary of the most important parameters of this method:

-- *userId*: The identifier of the user who created the content.
+- `userId` is the identifier of the user who created the content.

-- *groupId*: Identifies the scope of the created content.
+- `groupId` identifies the scope of the created content.
 If your content doesn't support scopes, just pass `0` as the value.

-- *className*: Identifies the type of asset.
+- `className` identifies the type of asset.
 The recommended convention is to use the name of the Java class that represents your content type, but you can actually use any String you want as long as you are sure that it is unique.

-- *classPK*: Identifies the specific content being created among others of the same type.
+- `classPK` identifies the specific content being created among others of the same type.
 It's usually the primary key of the table where the custom content is stored.
 If you want, you can use the *classUuid* parameter to specify a secondary identifier; it's guaranteed to be universally unique.
 It's especially useful if your contents will be exported and imported across separate portals.

-- *assetCategoryIds* and *assetTagNames*: Represent the categories and tags selected by the author of the content.
+- `assetCategoryIds` and *assetTagNames* represent the categories and tags selected by the author of the content.
 The Asset Framework will store them for you.

-- *visible*: Specifies whether the content should be shown at all by Asset Publisher.
+- `visible` specifies whether the content should be shown at all by Asset Publisher.

-- *title,* *description* and *summary:* Descriptive fields used by the Asset Publisher when displaying entries of your content type.
+- `title,` `description` and `summary` are descriptive fields used by the Asset Publisher when displaying entries of your content type.

-- *publishDate* and *expirationDate:* You can specify these to let Asset Publisher know it shouldn't show the content before a given publication date or after a given expiration date.
+- `publishDate` and `expirationDate`, when specified, tell Asset Publisher it shouldn't show the content before a given publication date or after a given expiration date, respsectively.

-- All other fields are optional; it  might not make sense to include them in some cases.
+- All other fields are optional; it won't always make sense to include them.
   The *sync* parameter should always be *false* unless you're doing something very advanced (feel free to look at the code if you're really curious).

-When one of your custom content entries is deleted, you should let Asset Framework know.
+When one of your custom content entries is deleted, you should once again let Asset Framework know.
 That way it can clean up stored information and make sure that the Asset Publisher doesn't show any information for the content that has been deleted.
 The signature of method to delete an asset entry is:

     void deleteEntry(String className, long classPK)

-Here is an example invocation extracted again from the blogs portlet:
+Here's an example invocation extracted again from the blogs portlet:

     assetEntryLocalService.deleteEntry(
         BlogsEntry.class.getName(), entry.getEntryId());

-Now that you can create and modify assets, have you considered tagging and categorizing them?
+Now that you can create and modify assets, consider tagging and categorizing them.
 Let's tackle that next.

 #### Entering and displaying tags and categories

-The previous section covered letting the asset framework know about the tags and categories that have been associated with a given asset; but how does a content author specify such tags and categories?
+In the last section we let Asset Framework know about the tags and categories that we associated with a given asset; but how does a content author specify the tags and categories?

-Liferay provides a set of JSP tags that you can use to make this task very easy, but you can use a different method if you like.
-You can use the following Liferay UI tags within your forms to create content that can be associated with new or existing tags, or predefined categories:
+Liferay provides a set of JSP tags you can use to make this task very easy, but you can use a different method if you like.
+You can put the following Liferay UI tags in your forms to create content that can be associated with new or existing tags, or predefined categories:

     <label>Tags</label>
     <liferay-ui:asset-tags-selector